Moira Gunn

 Academically, Bioentrepreneurship courses are throughout the university as they require the successful collaboration of multi-disciplinary expertise.
 This includes science, intellectual property, venture capital, bioenterprise finance, bioenterprise law, strategic market insights, regulatory expertise, biostrategic media relations, bioethics, bioenterprise information systems, social policy and multinational expertise.
-Gunn's graduate courses include: Legal-Social-Ethical Impact of Biotech, Global & US Regulatory Affairs, Bioinnovation Management, and Local-National-Global Bioenterprise, as well as study tours to leading global bioclusters, including Washington, DC, London-Oxford-Cambridge, Switzerland, Ireland/Northern Ireland, Australia, Montreal/Quebec, Puerto Rico and San Diego.
-A new course is scheduled for Spring, 2021 - Biotech's Response to the COVID-19 Pandemic.
+Gunn's graduate courses include: Legal-Social-Ethical Impact of Biotech, Global & US Regulatory Affairs, Bioinnovation Management, and Local-National-Global Bioenterprise, Diagnostics + Digital Health, as well as study tours to leading global bioclusters, including Washington, DC, London-Oxford-Cambridge, Switzerland, Ireland/Northern Ireland, Australia, Montreal/Quebec, Puerto Rico and San Diego.
+A new graduate course is scheduled for Spring, 2027 - AI + Biotech, taking a close look at how Artificial Intelligence is being used for Drug Discovery and other applications in the Biotechnology Industry.

 Personal life

-Moira Gunn was born on Staten Island, New York, and moved with her family to California at the age of 10, settling in Menlo Park, just as Silicon Valley was becoming prominent, and Sand Hill Road was open space - now the haunt of world-renowned venture capitalists.
-Technology start-ups were everywhere, and even decades later, the Gunn family's bungalow on Santa Margarita Avenue was just three doors down from another modest home, this one owned by Susan Wojcicki, who rented her garage to Sergey Brin and Larry Page as Google's first office.
+Moira Gunn was born in Staten Island, New York, and moved with her family to California at the age of 10.
+Gunn's family settled in Menlo Park, just as Silicon Valley was becoming prominent.
+At the time Sand Hill Road was open space - now the haunt of world-renowned venture capitalists.
+Technology start-ups were everywhere.
+Decades later, the Gunn family's bungalow on Santa Margarita Avenue was just three doors down from another modest home.
+The modest home was owned by Susan Wojcicki, who rented her garage to Sergey Brin and Larry Page as Google's first office.

 Dr. Gunn currently lives in San Francisco.